Passport Control

 Watch the video below to get all the information you'll need to get through border control the easy way.

-An Electronic Travel Authorisation (ETA) is a new requirement for people who do not need a visa to come to the UK.
-It permits you to travel to the UK, and it is electronically linked to your passport.
-People travelling to the UK without a visa will soon need an Electronic Travel Authorisation.
-You’ll need an ETA to:
+An Electronic Travel Authorisation (ETA) is required for travellers who do not need a visa to visit the UK.
+It grants permission to travel to the UK and is electronically linked to your passport.

-- Come to the UK for up to 6 months for tourism, visiting family and friends, business or study.
+- Visit for up to 6 months for tourism, visiting family and friends, business, or short-term study

-- Come to the UK for up to 3 months on the Creative Worker visa concession.
+- Visit for up to 3 months under the Creative Worker visa concession

-- Transit through the UK – including if you’re not going through UK border control.
+- Transit through the UK (including if you do not pass through UK border control)

-From April 2025, all travellers to the UK, except British and Irish citizens, will need permission to travel in advance through either ETA or an eVisa.
+All travellers to the UK — except British and Irish citizens — must hold advance permission to travel, either through an ETA or an eVisa.

-Eligible visitors should apply for their ETA through the UK ETA app, which is quick and simple to use and enables most applicants to receive a decision within hours.
+Eligible visitors should apply using the UK ETA app.
+The process is quick and straightforward, and most applicants receive a decision within hours.

 Who does not need an ETA?

-- Permission to live, work or study in the UK.
+- Have permission to live, work or study in the UK